teooliver/ttb-server/notes.md

 #### Backend

+- Add user's id field to each task
+- Update `clap` lib impls
 - Remove thiserror dependency
 - Add proper error handling for DB interactions, no more `?` or unsafe `unwraps` all around.
 - Refactor all db object types
 - Refactor project into a library and a binary so its easier to run non blackbox tests.
 - Move routes in main to their own files
 - Create better types for json errors.
-- Better return messages route success (instead of just 200);
+- Better return messages to routes success (instead of just 200);
 - Extract Routes to its own files
-- Add authentication and authorization
 - Add Archive option for Clients and Projects
 - Add Delete option for Clients and Projects
 - Dockerize frontend and backend.